Filtrations of the Chow group of zero-cycles on abelian varieties and behavior under isogeny: Introduction

 \subsection{Results over $p$-adic fields}

 We next focus on the case when $k$ is a finite extension of the $p$-adic field $\Q_p$.
-In this case for a smooth projective variety $X$ over $k$ the kernel $F^2(X)$ of the Albanese map is conjectured to have the following structure. \begin{conj} (cf.~\cite[Conjecture 3.5.4]{Raskind/Spiess2000}, \cite[1.4 (d),(e),(f)]{Colliot-Thelene1995}) The group $F^2(X)$ is the direct sum of a divisible group and a finite group. \end{conj} This conjecture is due to Raskind and Spiess motivated by earlier considerations of Colliot-Th\'{e}l\`{e}ne (\cite{Colliot-Thelene1995}).
+In this case for a smooth projective variety $X$ over $k$ the kernel $F^2(X)$ of the Albanese map is conjectured to have the following structure. \begin{conj} (cf.~\cite[Conjecture 3.5.4]{Raskind/Spiess2000}, \cite[1.4 (d),(e),(f)]{Colliot-Thelene1995}) The group $F^2(X)$ is the direct sum of a divisible group and a finite group. \end{conj} To simplify the statements that follow we introduce some notation (cf.~\autoref{nd}).
+The maximal divisible subgroup of $F^2(X)$ injects in it as a direct summand.
+We denote by $F^2(X)_{\nd}$ the non-divisible quotient, viewed as a direct summand of $F^2(X)$. \autoref{mainconj} is then equivalent to saying that $F^2(X)_{\nd}$ is a finite group.
+This conjecture is due to Raskind and Spiess (\cite{Raskind/Spiess2000}) motivated by earlier considerations of Colliot-Th\'{e}l\`{e}ne (\cite{Colliot-Thelene1995}).
 A weaker version of this conjecture has been proved by S. Saito and K. Sato (\cite{Saito/Sato2010}), who proved that the group $F^1(X)$ is the direct sum of a finite group and a group divisible by any integer $m$ coprime to $p$.
 Raskind and Spiess proved \autoref{mainconj} for products $X=C_1\times\cdots\times C_d$ of curves all of whose Jacobians have a mixture of good ordinary and split multiplicative reduction (\cite{Raskind/Spiess2000}).
 In \cite{Gazaki/Leal2022} the author in joint work with I. Leal proved the conjecture for products $X=E_1\times\cdots\times E_d$ of elliptic curves allowing one curve to have good supersingular reduction (cf.~\cite[Theorem 1.2]{Gazaki/Leal2022}).
-In \autoref{padicsection} we extend this theorem to principal homogeneous spaces of abelian varieties isogenous to such products.

-\begin{theo} (cf.~\autoref{main1}) Let $A$ be an abelian variety over a finite extension $k$ of $\Q_p$, where $p$ is an odd prime.
-Suppose $A$ is self-dual and over a finite extension $K/k$ the variety $A\otimes_k K$ becomes isogenous to a product $X=E_1\times\cdots\times E_d$ of elliptic curves.
-Suppose that at most one of the curves $E_i$ has potentially good supersingular reduction.
-Then the kernel of the Albanese map $F^2(A)$ is the direct sum of its maximal divisible subgroup and a torsion group of finite exponent.
-The latter is finite in the special case when $A$ is an abelian surface.
-The same results are true for any principal homogeneous space $Y$ of such an abelian variety. \end{theo}
+Moreover, in the same article we showed that when all elliptic curves have good ordinary reduction, the $p$-adic cycle map to \'{e}tale cohomology becomes injective after a finite base change (cf.~\cite[Theorem 1.4]{Gazaki/Leal2022}).
+In \autoref{padicsection} we extend these results to the following situation.